Loading…

 How AI translation and localisation work for Australian businesses — tools, accuracy, costs and the human steps that still matter.

-AI translation has crossed the credibility threshold for serious commercial use.
-In 2026, multilingual marketing, support and product content runs on a hybrid model — AI generates the draft, humans add the polish.
-For Australian businesses exporting or serving multilingual communities, getting this workflow right is now a competitive lever.
+In 2026, that problem finally has a workable answer.
+Multilingual marketing, support and product content now runs on a hybrid model — AI generates the draft, humans add the polish — and getting the workflow right has become a genuine competitive lever.
 Here's what to know.

 The current generation of translation models handles: